 This may sound familiar to you because just a few blogs ago, I talked about how faith is a verb.
 So now here I am claiming that love is a verb.

 Sometimes we think we can love in the abstract.
 Warm, fuzzy feelings for people in general but – no – love is not so much a feeling as it is a verb.

-When our children were little, we used to teach them Bible verses and some of these words from 1 John were words we wanted to plant deep in the soil of their hearts.
-So we made the words into songs.
+When our children were little, we helped them memorize Bible verses.
+Some of these words from 1 John were words we wanted to plant deep in the soil of their hearts, so we made the words into songs: